k00617500/SCM-for-WVSU/README.md

 1. User interacts via **Frontend (HTML, CSS, JS)**
 2. Transaction or order data is processed by **Client-Side JavaScript Scripts**
-3. Order and transaction data are stored in **Firebase Firestore** in real time 4.The system records transaction details and generates a digital receipt
+3. Order and transaction data are stored in **Firebase Firestore** in real time
-5. Inventory-related data is updated in **Firebase Firestore**
+4. Inventory-related data is updated in **Firebase Firestore**
-6. Analytics Dashboard visualizes sales, inventory status, and customer activity
+5. Analytics Dashboard visualizes sales, inventory status, and customer activity

 ---